 There are plenty of different reasons why going solar is so advantageous.
 Apart from financial benefits, the environmental impact of solar panels is very impressive.
 This is the main reason why many homeowners and utilities alike are choosing solar energy at a faster rate than ever before all over the world.
 By having a solar panel installation at your home or business— you will be surprised to know that a typical residential solar system can be expected to offset nearly 3-4 tons of carbon emissions each year.
 This huge offset is almost equivalent to planting 100 trees a year.

-In this article, we would like to shed some light on the environmental benefits of solar energy to help you better understand the impact that renewable energy has on our planet.
+In this article, we would like to share the environmental benefits of solar energy to help you better understand the impact that renewable energy has on our planet.

 Solar Reduces Reliance On Non-Renewable Resources:

 We all know that the global population is ever increasing while fossil fuel is depleting.
 They are inversely proportional to each other.
 Our planet earth has only a finite amount of oil, coal, and natural gas to cater to the population.
-While sun is earth’s most abundant green energy source, producing a staggering 173,000 terawatts of solar energy every second, which is more than 10,000 times the world’s total combined energy use and is readily available every day.
+While the sun is the earth’s most abundant green energy source, producing a staggering 173,000 terawatts of solar energy every second.
+That is more than 10,000 times the world’s total combined energy use and is readily available every day.
 The sunshine used in solar energy production is free, and there’s lots of it.
-On the other hand, fossil fuels are running out or the cost of finding and extracting them will be way too expensive for our strained population.
+On the other hand, fossil fuels are running out of the cost of finding and extracting them.
+Those will be anyway too expensive for our strained population.
 Going solar is the best way to act against the reality of depleting resources.

-Improve public health: Cleaner environment makes our planet a better place to inhabit not only for us but also the future generation.
+Cleaner environment makes our planet a better place to inhabit not only for us but also for the future generation.
 It’s that simple.
-So by having a solar panel installed on your home, you are not only contributing to reduced carbon emissions and fossil fuel burning but also contributing to the improvement of public health.
+So by having a solar panel installed on your home, you are not only contributing to reduced carbon emissions and fossil fuel burning.
+But also contributing to the improvement of public health.
 Some of the studies have revealed some interesting facts that the areas using significant amounts of solar power and other renewable energy sources have reported reduced cases of chronic bronchitis, respiratory and cardiovascular problems, resulting in fewer lost workdays, improved life expectancy, and reduced mortality rates.

 Are you ready to go solar?